Facts about UK Newts in your pond and their life cycle:

 - Adult newts leave the pond after mating and hide under nearby plants or under rocks or log piles feeding on insects.

-- Newt tadpoles or larvae develop from the eggs and swim in the pond.
+- Newt tadpoles or larvae develop from the eggs after 4 weeks as 3mm newt tadpoles.

 - They have no legs at this stage and as each batch of eggs develops you can see a range of sizes of newt larvae within one pond.
 Image below shows they range from 1cm to 3cm.